• Skip to main content

 Tips for Making the Best Keto Berry Crisp

 • Shop for berries on sale.
-Fruit, when not in season, can be a little pricy.
-Shopping for locally harvested berries at fruit stands or farmer's markets are sometimes where you'll find the best berries and they are usually less expensive then the grocery store.
+Fruit, when not in season, can be a little pricey.
+Shopping for locally harvested berries at fruit stands or farmer's markets are sometimes where you'll find the best berries and they are usually less expensive than the grocery store.

 • If you can't find fresh berries in season, you can use frozen.
 Berries that are frozen are picked at peak season so they're a great substitute.
 When making a Keto crumble or crisp with frozen berries, you will need to add a few additional minutes to the cooking time to allow the extra moisture to cook out.